 About the KSO

-The Kindred Spirits Orchestra (KSO) is a critically acclaimed auditioned-based civic orchestra performing at the Flato Markham Theatre, the Richmond Hill Centre for the Performing Arts, and the CBC Glenn Gould Studio in Toronto.
+The Kindred Spirits Orchestra (KSO) is a critically acclaimed auditioned-based civic orchestra performing at the Meridian Arts Centre (George Weston Recital Hall) and the CBC Glenn Gould Studio in Toronto, as well as at the Flato Markham Theatre and the Cornell Recital Hall.
 The KSO is an Ontario not-for-profit corporation and a registered public charity with the Government of Canada.
 The KSO business structure is based on a unique model that integrates the best practices of managing symphony orchestras in Europe, the USA, and Canada.
 In addition to performing concerts, the KSO offers several educational, community outreach, professional development and international cultural exchange programmes.

 Between 2009 and 2011, the KSO presented 9 concerts at the Glenn Gould Studio, to an ever-growing audience and mostly sold-out house.
 Since 2011, the KSO has presented a concert series at the Flato Markham Theatre, in addition to an annual concert at the Glenn Gould Studio.
 As ardent supporter of contemporary music, the KSO established in 2011 a long-term partnership with the Markham Contemporary Music Festival.
 This annual event brings to life great pieces by illustrious international and Canadian composers, including Gary Kulesha, Brian Current, Larysa Kuzmenko, Kevin Lau, Constantine Caravassilis, James Campbell, Vincent Ho, John Williams, and Chan Wing-Wah.